playgrasshopper/grasshopper/src/content/rules.md

 2. **Equity** - Rules should ensure fairness through assigning magic points to all players.
 Data science should inform changes to rules to ensure better equity.
 3. **Chaos** - Each play should be unpredictable and result in utter confusion.

+Due to principle 3, there will sometimes be rule disputes.
+The 3 principles and the rules below should be your guide in resolving any dispute.

 ## Equipment

 To play Grasshopper, you will need: